 The bill H. 4013 aims to regulate the use of Automatic License Plate Reader (ALPR) systems in South Carolina by adding a new section to the South Carolina Code of Laws.
 It defines key terms related to ALPR systems, such as "alert," "hot list," and "license plate reader data."
 The bill stipulates that only specific governmental entities, including law enforcement agencies, may utilize these systems for purposes such as comparing license plate data with national databases, regulating parking, and promoting public safety.
 Additionally, it mandates that any data obtained through ALPR systems cannot be shared for purposes outside of those specified and must be retained for no longer than ninety days unless part of an ongoing investigation.

-Furthermore, the bill establishes a permitting process for the installation of cameras used by governmental entities on noninterstate highway rights of way, as outlined in a new section added to the Department of Transportation's regulations.
+Furthermore, the bill establishes a permitting process for the installation of cameras used by governmental entities on noninterstate highway rights of way, as defined in the new section added to Article 7, Chapter 3, Title 57.
 It also requires law enforcement agencies to adopt written policies governing the use of ALPR systems, ensuring oversight, training, and data security protocols are in place.
-The legislation emphasizes accountability by requiring access logs and documented law enforcement purposes for alerts and searches, while prohibiting the sale of license plate reader data by authorized governmental entities.
+The legislation emphasizes accountability by requiring access logs and documented law enforcement purposes for any alerts generated by the system.
+Overall, the bill seeks to balance the use of technology in law enforcement with the protection of citizens' privacy rights.

 Statutes affected: